Kong/lua-resty-websocket-proxy/README.md

 3. Plugins with `websocket_frame_by_lua`:
     - a.
 Update plugins so as to support a new handler in their interface:
          `:on_websocket_frame(opcode, payload, ...)`.
     - b.
-Update lua-resty-websocket-proxy to support a frame callback.
+Update core so that when a WebSocket client connects, the balancer phase is ran to select an upstream and the WebSocket proxy is started with `proxy:execute({ on_frame = callback })`).
     - c.
-Such a callback is implemented in Kong so that when invoked, in turn invokes the plugins runloop with `websocket_frame_by_lua` being the current phase, which calls the `on_websocket_frame` handler.
+The on_frame callback is implemented in Kong so that when invoked, it in turn invokes the plugins runloop with `websocket_frame_by_lua` being the current phase, which calls the `on_websocket_frame` handler.
-    - d.
-Update core so that when a WebSocket client connects, the balancer phase is ran to select an upstream and the WebSocket proxy is started with the callback (`proxy:execute()`).
 4. Update the PDK to support frame properties retrieval from within `websocket_frame_by_lua`.
-The frame properties will be passed to the on-frame callback, which must use the core/private PDK to set these values somewhere the public PDK can retrieve them from (e.g. `ngx.ctx`).
+The frame properties are passed to the on_frame callback, which must use the core/private PDK to set these values somewhere the public PDK can retrieve them from (e.g. `ngx.ctx`).

 **Note:** As of presently (October 2021), Kong's Router does not support query string arguments matching.
 Since this proposal relies on the Router matching a WebSocket-defined Route to run this Route's plugin, it would not be possible to execute a WebSocket plugin based on a query string argument without additional efforts.
 We must clarify if requirements 4. from the customer means an expectation to to configure WebSocket frame inspection plugins based on a WebSocket's query string argument (e.g. `?arg=1`).
 If so, this translates to an expectation of Kong being able to execute plugins based on query string arguments, which is currently not possible.
 If the expectation on query string arguments is only to distinguish clients (but running the same plugins on all proxied WebSocket connections), then this can be negotiated within the Gateway's core as part of work item 3.c.

 [Back to TOC](#table-of-contents)